-* February 2016 - I understand from sources in Ireland that the Grange Distillery was the first Scottish distillery to instal a Coffey still - in 1833.)
+* February 2016 - We understand from sources in Ireland that the Grange Distillery was the first Scottish distillery to instal a Coffey still - in 1833.)

 * January 2017 - Marilyn Edwards of Craigencalt Rural Development Trust has published a most interesting paper, "History of Craigencalt".
 It provides information on the Young family's involvement with Craigencalt Mill.

 (An extract from 'Scotch Missed: The Lost Distilleries of Scotland' by Brian Townsend (Neil Wilson Publishing, 1997, £7.99).
 Published in the 'Burgh Buzz' in January 1999 with the author's permisson.
 'Scotch Missed' provides a useful history of former distilleries - other Fife entries cover distilleries at Auchtermuchty, Auchtertool and Drumcaldie.)

 "TheGrange Distillery has a fascinating story - Texas soap-opera stuff rather than the genteel decorum of Victorian Scotland.
 Like several distilleries, Grange started as a brewery in 1767, the proprietors being Messrs Boog and Thomson, who agreed a deal with the town council in July 1780, to pay £55 a year tax for permission to supply beer and ale to the locality.